apache/apisix/doc/plugins/api-breaker.md

 The plugin implements API fuse functionality to help us protect our upstream business services.

-About the breaker timeout logic; the current version does not open the relevant configuration items to the user, the code logic automatically **triggers the unhealthy state **incrementation of the number of operations.
+**About the breaker timeout logic**

+the current version does not open the relevant configuration items to the user, the code logic automatically **triggers the unhealthy state **incrementation of the number of operations.

+Whenever the upstream service returns a status code from the `unhealthy.http_statuses` configuration (e.g., 500), apisix counts in memory up to `unhealthy.failures` (e.g., three times) and considers the upstream service to be in an unhealthy state.

+The first time unhealthy status is triggered, **breaken for 2 seconds**.

-For example, if the upstream service returns `unhealthy.http_statuses`   state and reaches `unhealthy.failures` for the first time, **the breaker will take 2 seconds**.
-Then, after 2 seconds, the upstream service returns `unhealthy.http_statuses` continuously again and reaches to `unhealthy.failures` a second time,  **breaker for 4 seconds**.
-And so on, up to a maximum of 300 seconds is not increased.
+Then, the request is forwarded to the upstream service again after 2 seconds, and if the `unhealthy.http_statuses` status code is returned, and the count reaches `unhealthy.failures` again, **broken for 4 seconds**.

+and so on,The maximum of 300 seconds will not be increased.

+In an unhealthy state, when a request is forwarded to an upstream service and the status code in the `healthy.http_statuses` configuration is returned (e.g., 200), apisix likewise counts the number of times in memory that `healthy.successes` is reached (e.g., three times), and the upstream service is considered healthy again.

 ## Attributes